yashjal/bond-over-books/README.md

 that belong in someone's library.
 Essentially, it's a platform for book lovers.

 ## Data Model ##
-We simply have to store a collection of books and each books will be referred to by a user.
+We simply have to store a collection of books and each book will be reference the owner/user.

 First draft Schema:
 ```javascript